antonellil/engineeringcurriculum/client.md

 Now, lets access the camera from the browser.
 Add a `video` element to your html that we will use to display your camera.
 You can add it to `index.html` like `<video id="video">Video stream not available yet.</video>`

 In order to access the camera, we will have to ask the browser if we can use it and the user will have to confirm that.
 Add a new function to the top of your `index.js` that we will use to request access.
-The function will be an `async` function (which means that it needs to wait for the user to provide its "okay" to use the camera before proceeding) and `await` for the user input to say "okay you can use the camera":
+The function will be an `async` function (which means that it needs to wait for the user to provide its "okay" to use the camera before proceeding) and `await` for the user input to say "okay you can use the camera".
+The `navigator` is a built-in thing in browsers that give access to its functionalities.
+Try adding the below function to use the camera now:
 ```
 async function openCamera() {
   const stream = await navigator.mediaDevices.getUserMedia({ video: true, audio: false });